 HFC at Doc Days ‘24: Union Review

 If there’s one spark of hope in U.S. labor right now, it’s the growing power of unions.
-From workers at three Starbucks stores in Buffalo, NY, sparking a movement of 8,000 unionizing workers at over 300 franchises nationwide to the months-long SAG-AFTRA and WGA strikes and the UAW’s plan to organize across the country, we’re in uncharted, promising territory—and ever closer to the dream of a general strike.
+From workers at three Starbucks stores in Buffalo, NY, sparking a movement of 8,000 unionizing employees nationwide to the months-long SAG-AFTRA and WGA strikes, we’re in uncharted, promising territory—and ever closer to the dream of a general strike.

 Brett Story and Stephen Maing’s Union, which had its Texas premiere at the Austin Film Society’s Doc Days festival on May Day, takes us back to one of the first beacons of hope in the current unionizing moment.
 From summer 2021 to spring 2022, the filmmakers bore witness to the Amazon Labor Union’s successful organization of an Amazon warehouse.

-Images of ALU’s former president Chris Smalls—arms up in celebration at the press conference outside the National Labor Relations Board, in conversation with Biden and Bernie, outsmarting Tucker Carlson on Fox News—went viral in the months leading up to and after the ALU’s vote to unionize.
+Images of ALU’s former president Chris Smalls in conversation with Biden and Bernie and outsmarting Tucker Carlson on Fox News went viral in the months leading up to and after the ALU’s vote to unionize.
 But in Union, Story and Maing dig into the man and his comrades behind the success story.

 The film opens on a busful of workers cramming into the gray warehouse in the early morning dawn before cutting to footage from Jeff Bezos’ infamous rocket trip to space.
 This David-versus-Goliath setup would almost be too on the nose if it weren’t true to life.
 Throughout the film, we see Smalls and his fellow organizers hold strategy sessions against a multi-billion-dollar corporation via Zoom meetings and group huddles under a tent outside the warehouse.
 The question of “how do we even go up against all that money and all that power?” is one the organizers ask themselves repeatedly.